Frequently Asked Questions

 Where does the cotton used in Marimekko products originate?

 The cotton for Marimekko products is sourced from around the world: from the United States, Asia, South America and Africa based on availability, quality, season and price.
 The base fabrics for the printing factory are mainly weaved in Germany, Peru, Turkey and the Baltic countries.
+We do not currently accept Uzbek or Turkmen cotton in our products.
 You can read more about the materials Marimekko uses here.

 How does Marimekko ensure that cotton used in its products is produced in fair working conditions?